• Skip to main content

 Welcome to Bowdoin Rowing!

-Bowdoin’s men’s and women’s crews have distinguished themselves and the College in regional, national, and international competition.
-Crews have won medals (many of them gold) at the New England Rowing Championships, the Dad Vail, and the Head of The Charles regattas.
-The club has competed in both the Henley Royal Regatta and Henley Women’s Regatta.
+Both the men’s and women’s crews have earned distinction for Bowdoin in regional, national, and international competition.
+The program has captured numerous medals—including gold—at the New England Rowing Championships, the Dad Vail Regatta, the Head of the Charles Regatta, and the American Collegiate Rowing Association (ACRA) National Championship.
+Bowdoin crews have also represented the College at the Henley Royal Regatta and Henley Women’s Regatta.

-Crews train on the gorgeous New Meadows river out of the Bowdoin-owned Smith Boathouse and compete in both the fall head race season and the spring sprint season.
+Our team trains on the beautiful New Meadows River from our new home, the Steinwachs Family Boathouse, completed in 2025.
+We compete in both the fall head race and spring sprint seasons.

 Join us!
 For more information about rowing at Bowdoin, please visit our prospective rowers page to contact one of our coaches.
 We would love to hear from you!